MikOS-ProgrammingLanguage/.github/profile/README.md

 # **🤖 The Mik Programming Language 🤖**

-Mik is a general purpose c-like language that comes with a package manager!
+Mik is a general purpose c-like language that comes with a package manager, and other quality of life features!

 ## **Getting started**